-- While the dough is rising, preheat your oven to 500 degrees.
-If you have a baking stone, put it in the oven to heat, too.
+- While the dough is rising, preheat your oven to 500 degrees F. If you have a baking stone, put it in the oven to heat up, too.
 I would recommend using a stone for baking this pizza.
-If you don’t have a stone you can turn your biggest cookie sheet upside down (so that the flat side is up) or use a rimless sheet.
+If you don’t have a stone, you can turn your biggest cookie sheet upside down (so that the flat side is up), or use a rimless sheet.
 If you are using a stone let the stone heat for 30 minutes.
 If using a baking sheet, let it heat for 15 minutes.

 - When the pizza is all ready, slide the pizza, which is on the parchment paper, onto a rimless cookie sheet or one that is upside down.
 This will help you get the pizza to the oven.

-- Open the oven and slide the pizza which is still on the parchment paper, from the cookie sheet onto the hot baking stone or hot cookie sheet.
+- Open the oven and slide the pizza, which is still on the parchment paper, from the cookie sheet onto the hot baking stone or hot cookie sheet.
 I just tug on the edge of the parchment paper with my hands and slide it on to the stone.
 BE CAREFUL!
-Your oven is set to 500.
-It’s super hot, obviously!
-Make sure the babies are out of the way and be careful when sliding the pizza into the oven.
+Your oven is set to 500 degrees F. It’s super hot, obviously!
+Make sure the babies are out of the way, and be careful when sliding the pizza into the oven.

 - Let your stone reheat for 10 minutes.
 While the stone is heating, repeat the whole thing with the second half of the dough and bake the same way.